hujhax/austin-improv-wiki/Troupes/Peanut Berry.md

 ## Summary
 ### Press Blurb
-Their press blurb, taken from a 2013 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote><p>We jump up and sing whatever song pops into our heads and those songs inspire improv scenes.
-If you are a fan of the Song Pop App or are constantly switching radio stations this is your show.</p>
+Their press blurb, taken from a 2013 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> We jump up and sing whatever song pops into our heads and those songs inspire improv scenes.
+If you are a fan of the Song Pop App or are constantly switching radio stations this is your show.
+>
+>

-<p>Please note: Singing along is absolutely encouraged!</p></blockquote>
+> Please note: Singing along is absolutely encouraged!

 ### "What's Your Deal?"
-Their answer to the "What's Your Deal?" question on a 2013 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>
+Their answer to the "What's Your Deal?" question on a 2013 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+>
-<p>We do a modified song spot. </p>
+> We do a modified song spot.
+>
-<p>A combination of singing and montage scenes inspired by the songs and/or scenes. </p>
+> A combination of singing and montage scenes inspired by the songs and/or scenes.
+>
-<p>So what if a Drafthouse Sing A Long and Montage Improv had a baby? </p>
+> So what if a Drafthouse Sing A Long and Montage Improv had a baby?
+>
-<p>Peanut Berry. </p>
+> Peanut Berry.
+>
-<p>That's what would happen.</p></blockquote>
+> That's what would happen.

 [[Category/Troupes|Category:Troupes]]
 [[Category/Auto-Generated Troupe Pages|Category:Auto-Generated Troupe Pages]]